Linuxfabrik/monitoring-plugins/check-plugins/kvm-cpu-usage/README.md

 * CRIT if a machine reaches `--critical` (default: 90) or `--critical-steal` (default: 25).
 * UNKNOWN if libvirt cannot be reached, if the connection is not a QEMU/KVM one, if `virsh` is missing, or on an invalid `--match` or `--ignore` pattern.
 * `--no-match-severity` sets the state reported when `--match` or `--ignore` leave no machine to check (default: `ok`).
+* `--brief` hides the rows that are within the thresholds.
+It changes nothing about the state or the performance data.
 * `--always-ok` suppresses all alerts and always returns OK.

 The steal defaults come from a measurement rather than from a rule of thumb.
 A guest saturating its virtual CPU on an uncontended host core waits well under 1% of its time; sharing that core with one other process takes it to 50%, and with three to 75%.
 A machine losing a tenth of its CPU to the host is worth a look, and losing a quarter is worth acting on.